Historical Houses Tour, Charleston

 1) Edmondston-Alston House (must see)

-The front staircase leads to the two drawing rooms on the second floor, with the smaller rooms behind them once serving as withdrawing spaces – one for ladies and one for the gents.
-Also notable are the 14-foot-high ceilings with large window and door openings (for good airflow during the summer) and a library room.
-Additionally, the property contained a kitchen and servants' quarters, horse stables, and carriage facilities.
+In 1825, Charles Edmondston, a wealthy merchant and wharf owner, constructed this impressive three-story residence (originally of English Regency style) where he could enjoy unobstructed views of Charleston Harbor.
+The front staircase led to two drawing rooms on the second floor, with smaller rooms behind them serving as withdrawing spaces—one for ladies and one for gentlemen.
+The house featured 14-foot-high ceilings, large window and door openings for better airflow during the summer, and a library room.
+Additionally, the property featured a kitchen, servants' quarters, horse stables, and carriage facilities.

 3) Miles Brewton House

-A short distance from the Nathaniel Russell House, this circa-1760s double house (a reference to the arrangement of four main rooms per floor, separated by a central stair hall) built for Miles Brewton, a wealthy slave trader and planter, is perhaps the best example of Georgian-Palladian architecture in the world.
-The sinister, medieval-looking spikes running along the top of the gates and fence were added much later, in the 1820s, after rumors of a slave uprising spread through town.
+A short hop away from the Nathaniel Russell House, this double house dating back to the 1760s (named for its layout with four main rooms per floor, divided by a central stair hall) was constructed for Miles Brewton, a prosperous slave trader and planter.
+It's often hailed as one of the finest examples of Georgian-Palladian architecture globally.
+The striking medieval-looking wrought-iron fencing, known as 'chevaux-de-frise', was added much later, in the 1820s, in response to rumors of a potential slave uprising circulating through town.

-The imposing house, now a private residence, was the site of not one but two headquarters of occupying armies, that of British general Henry Clinton in the Revolution and the federal garrison after the end of the Civil War.
-Located on two acres, its extensive collection of dependencies makes it one of the most complete Georgian townhouse complexes in America.
+This grand property, now a private residence, was the site of not one but two headquarters of occupying armies: that of British general Henry Clinton during the Revolution, and later, the federal garrison following the end of the Civil War.
+Located on a two-acre plot, its extensive collection of ancillary structures makes it one of the most complete Georgian townhouse complexes in the United States.

-On the north side of the house is what is referred to locally as a "plantation lane", along which the property's outbuildings are located.
-These include period slave quarters, a kitchen, and a pavilion, all joined by an arcade.
-The large garden space directly behind the house retains its basic 18th-century layout.
+On the northern side of the house lies a so-called "plantation lane", where you'll find the property's various outbuildings.
+These include historically accurate slave quarters, a kitchen, and a pavilion, all connected by a covered arcade.
+The sizable garden area directly behind the house still retains its original 18th-century layout.

 4) Nathaniel Russell House (must see)

-To the south of the house is a formal English garden with gravel paths, boxwood hedges, and plants favored in the 19th century.
-In the rear is the two-story slave quarters that once housed the 18 slaves who used to live and work on the premises.
+To the south of the house lies a formal English garden with gravel paths, boxwood hedges, and 19th-century botanical favorites.
+At the rear, you'll find the two-story slave quarters that once accommodated the 18 enslaved individuals who lived and worked on the property.

 Tip: